-Overnight camping, open fires and smoking are not allowed in this park.
+Motorized vehicles, overnight camping, open fires, and smoking are not permitted.

-Bears may be active in this park.
-Please be bear aware when in this park.
+Bears may be active in this park – be prepared with our Wildlife in Regional Parks brochure.

 The access trail to the park is located off the north parking area for the Glenmore dog park, approximately nine kilometers from the intersection of Harvey Avenue and Glenmore Road.